 July 2020 - Hidden Talents ABA

-The 6 Best Headphones for Children with Autism
+The 6 Best Headphones for Children with Autism: A Guide for Atlanta Parents

 If you have children diagnosed with Autism Spectrum Disorder (ASD), you have probably noticed that they can struggle with loud noises.